 While working with Meo, Jan was involved from the beginning in the development of GRAS Global Risk Assessment Services where he acts as Managing Director and ISCC (International Sustainability and Carbon Certification).

 Jan is working on topics of renewable resources, sustainability, renewable energies, climate change, land use and land use change, greenhouse gas calculations, and certification.
 The regional focus of Jan’s work is Europe, the Americas, Africa, and Southeast Asia.

 Nhung has over 25 years of experience in the coffee industry as a representative and broker for global clients on sourcing physical coffee and managing logistics network in Vietnam and its neighboring countries.
 She is currently the Chairman and Managing Director of ComCo Trading Co Ltd since 2001.

 Since January 2015, she spearheaded Vietnam’s transition into the next phase of coffee consumption by being the leading and quality supplier of imported specialty coffee for the domestic market, under the brand Les Monts by ComCo.

 Her focus is on developing organisational strategic frameworks, managing local supply chains, and building long-term industry relationships.

 José Sette has over 40 years of experience in international trade and associated matters.
-He has been the Executive Director of the International Coffee Organization (ICO) since May 2017.
+He was the Executive Director of the International Coffee Organization (ICO) from May 2017 until his retirement in 2021.
 Before rejoining the ICO, José was the Executive Director of the International Cotton Advisory Council (ICAC) from January 2014 to April 2017.
 He served previously in the ICO as the Executive Director ad interim from November 2010 to November 2011, and the Head of Operations from November 2007 to December 2012.

 José has an MBA with a major in finance from American University in Washington, DC, and a BA in Administrative Science from Yale University.